 Montreal Victoire Overview

-The Montreal Victoire are a professional women’s ice hockey team based in the Greater Montreal area, competing in the Professional Women’s Hockey League (PWHL).
-Founded in 2023 as one of the league’s six charter franchises, they play their home games primarily at Place Bell in Laval, Quebec.
-The team is owned by the Mark Walter Group and is known for its burgundy, sand, and storm colors.
-Key personnel include General Manager Danièle Sauvageau and Head Coach Kori Cheverie, with Marie-Philip Poulin serving as team captain.
-In their inaugural 2024-25 season, the Victoire secured the regular season title, marking an immediate impact in professional women’s hockey.
+The Montreal Victoire (French: Victoire de Montréal) are a professional women’s ice hockey team based in the Greater Montreal area, competing in the Professional Women’s Hockey League (PWHL).
+Founded in 2023 as one of the league’s six charter franchises, the Victoire play their home games primarily at Place Bell in Laval, Quebec.
+The team is owned by the Mark Walter Group and features notable personnel such as General Manager Danièle Sauvageau and Head Coach Kori Cheverie, with Marie-Philip Poulin serving as captain.
+The franchise has quickly become a flagship club for the league, capturing the Walter Cup championship in 2026 and earning consecutive regular season titles in 2024-25 and 2025-26.

 Founding and Organizational Origins